rfivesix/hypertrack/documentation/wger_catalog_refresh_system.md

 - Payload integrity currently uses SHA-256 checksums from the manifest.
 - Digital signature verification is intentionally not implemented yet.

-## Operational testing checklist (before broader rollout)

-1. Run workflow manually with `publish_release_assets=true`.
-2. Verify release `wger-catalog-stable` assets were replaced.
-3. Verify manifest version/URLs match uploaded assets.
-4. Install app build using this code.
-5. Trigger app startup with network enabled and confirm remote catalog adoption.
-6. Confirm startup remains stable with network disabled or manifest fetch failure.
-7. Verify routines/history still resolve exercises and analytics remain functional.
+## Release validation

+For catalog-channel changes, validate that the workflow publishes the expected release assets, the manifest points to those assets, startup can adopt a valid remote catalog, fallback behavior remains stable when the remote channel is unavailable, and existing routines/history still resolve exercises.

 ## Changing source/channel configuration